openstack/swift/doc/source/first_contribution_swift.rst

 This happens because `git rebase` will retrieve code for a different version of Swift in the development stream, but the start scripts under `/usr/local/bin` have not been updated.
-The solution is to execute the following command under the swift directory (which contains `setup.py`):
+The solution is to follow the steps described in the :ref:`post-rebase-instructions` section.

-    ``sudo python setup.py develop``